arelia-classroom-demos/pd-collaborate-with-github/locations.md

-# Where are we all from in the wold? 🌏
+# Where are we all from in the wold? 🌏 Problem here
 London, UK (sadly)